Frequently Asked Questions

 Do you ever meet in person?

-Sometimes!
 I typically hold sessions via face-to-face Zoom calls, but if you’re in Salt Lake or Utah County, we may be able to arrange in-person meetings if it makes sense.
-Limited travel outside of Utah may also available.
-Let’s discuss!
+Limited travel outside of Utah is also available.
+Let’s discuss.

-Contact me and I'll get back to you personally.
-Or, if you're ready to talk, book a Discovery Call and we'll figure it out together.
+Contact me and I'll get back to you through email.
+Or, if you're ready to talk, book a Coaching Consultation, and we'll figure it out together!